Initius1337/Initius1337/README.md

-# Welcome to my GitHub profile
+# Oh, Hey There!
+I'm Synerro

 ## About Me
 -I'm an aspiring software engineer